WindyCitySDR/uhd-e300-dev/host/docs/usrp2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Single device configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In a single-device configuration, the USRP device must have a unique IPv4 address on the host computer.
 The USRP can be identified through its IPv4 address, resolvable hostname, or by other means.
 See the application notes on `device identification <./identification.html>`_.
-Use this addressing scheme with the **single_usrp** interface.
+Please note that this addressing scheme should also be used with the **multi_usrp** interface.

 Example device address string representation for a USRP2 with IPv4 address **192.168.10.2**: